 1. Do Your Research

 The hard work should begin the moment you decide to send your resume and cover letter to a prospective employer.
-Research the organization online and through word of mouth.
+Research the company you want to work for both online and through word of mouth.
 Read between the lines to determine the company’s core culture, and spend some time thinking about how you might fit in.
 Integrate your findings into your interview message, crafting your responses carefully to reflect what you know about the company’s values.
 Mention business or industry issues you observed while researching, and how you can use your unique skill set to solve those problems.

 2. Develop Useful Sound Bites